kdgdkd/MIDItema/README.md

 ## Core Concept

+MIDItema is designed as an arranger for live performances.

 MIDItema listens to an external master clock (like a DAW, hardware sequencer, or our companion tool MIDImaster) and uses that timing information to step through a pre-defined song structure, or jump dynamically between parts on command.

 It will show a bar-countdown for the current part of the song, allowing the user to know in advance when the next change in the song is occurring.

-Changes are also broadcast with OSC, so they can be read by other applications (for example, with MIDImod).
+Changes are also broadcast with OSC and MIDI Program Change.

 ## Features